 Whether you're saving up for a dream holiday, a home renovation or just a rainy day – here are 30 easy ways to save money in 2020

-With that in mind, Team IMAGE has come up with a 30-day money challenge – that's 30 different ways to save money for the year ahead.
+With that in mind, Team IMAGE has come up with a 30-day money-saving challenge, consisting of 30 easy ways to save money for the year ahead.

 Save money in just 30 days